Ry3nG/ResNav/README.md

 # ME5418 Project: Learning When to Yield and When to Pass for Unified AMR Navigation

 ## Overview
+### Grid usage convention

+We distinguish two grids throughout the codebase:

+- Sensing grid (raw occupancy): the world obstacle geometry.
+Used for LiDAR simulation and rendering.
+It matches what sensors "see".
+- Collision grid (C-space): the sensing grid inflated by the robot radius and safety margin.
+Used for all geometric feasibility and collision checks (env reset feasibility, step() collision, and DWA trajectory checks).

+Controllers should:
+- Use the sensing grid when calling LiDAR.cast for realistic ranges
+- Use the collision grid when performing any trajectory collision checks

+This separation avoids "looks free" vs "collides in env" inconsistencies and matches common robotics practice.

 This project focuses on training a reinforcement learning policy for a single differential-drive Autonomous Mobile Robot (AMR) to navigate 2D factory-style environments with dynamic bottlenecks.
 The core challenge is to learn **when to yield and wait for a clear path, and when to confidently pass** using only local sensing, without online global replanning.